Go back

 Participants of FSL are paired with a fellow APSU student for their freshman and sophomore years.
 These individuals are available to assist in acclimation to the university and encouraging active participation in college life, but they also work with each participant to improve social anxiety, communication skills and explore new hobbies and interests.

-Faculty or staff mentors are assigned once participants reach their junior and senior years at APSU.
-These mentors are directly connected to each participant's major degree, and they assist the FSL team in the areas of advisement, career readiness, and transition to the workforce.
+Faculty or staff mentors are assigned once participants reach junior and senior status at APSU.
+These mentors are directly connected to each students' majors, enabling them to assist with advisement, career readiness, and transition to the workforce.

-All FSL participants will be required to complete three monitored study hours each week.
-These hours can be supplemented or replaced by the student’s scheduled tutoring hours.
-To build self-management, self-reliance and independence, study hours are adjusted per college year of the students.
+All participants will be required to complete three monitored study hours each week.
+These hours can be supplemented or replaced by the student's scheduled tutoring hours.
+A sensory friendly study room overseen by a peer coach is available to all FSL students.

 Student Resources